2023-06-08 02:08:49

 NATO Secretary General Jens Stoltenberg has announced an emergency meeting with Ukraine for today on the “outrageous destruction” of the Kakhovka Dam.
 The incident “displaced thousands of people and caused an ecological catastrophe in Ukraine,” Stoltenberg said on Twitter.

 Ukrainian Foreign Minister Dmytro Kuleba will take part in the meeting of the NATO-Ukraine Commission via video link.
-NATO did not provide any further information about the meeting.
+NATO did not provide any further information regarding the meeting.
 Kuleba wrote on Twitter that the meeting was taking place at his request.
 Stoltenberg promised that “NATO mechanisms would be used to provide humanitarian aid.”

 mutual finger pointing